piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/memory-tuning-rdp-sessions.md

 ![!!KB4455.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4455.png)

 You might wish to set this for all sessions.
-In this case, go to File - Options - Types - Remote Desktop to assign the default value, then in all of your sessions use ***Default***
+In this case, go to File - Options - Types - Remote Desktop to assign the default value, then in all of your sessions use ***Default***.

 ![!!KB4456.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4456.png)